-The words that go with this slide above point out that your Sales Plan should be a mix of...
+The word definitions that go with this slide define that your Sales Plan needs to be a mix of...

-- "Vision".
-Forget about any definition of "Vision" or "Mission for any Sales Plan.
-Not important! - "Strategies" ("strategy" = "longer term primary directions") that you plan to follow in the year. - "Strategies" could be sales models of direct sales or distribution or partnerships - "Strategies" could be geography changes - o "Strategies" could be selling into national or local locations of a large company - "Tactics" are where you sales plan is focused.
-These are the playbooks and the battle plans. - "Activities" are the details of individual quarterly plays you have planned for that period.
+- "Vision" This may be important culturally, but don't take much time on Vision. - "Strategy" simply means "longer term primary directions" that you plan to follow in the year.
+They are broad in their definitions and typically take 12 to 24 months to fully implement. - "Strategies" could be sales models of direct sales or distribution or partnerships. - "Strategies" could be geography changes. - "Strategies" could be selling into national or local locations of a large company. - "Tactics" are where your sales plan needs to focus.
+These are your playbooks and battle plans. - "Activities" are the details of individual quarterly tactics you have planned for that period.

-Prior to 2020, we would have defined strategic plans as those that project out for 12 to 18 months and tactical plans as those that embody four quarters ahead.
-Today, even though we are much more settled in 2022 than we were in Q3 and Q4 of 2021, we are once again strongly recommending you primarily focus your sales planning on the quarterly tactics you will employ and not on any longer-term strategy.
-From where we are today in 2022, your primary focus needs be on very tactical quarter-by-quarter 90-day tactical and activity planning.
-Plan out each quarter this year, and when you're 60 days into that plan, begin the process again for the next 90 days.
-This simply is the reality of sales and of marketing planning in the yet-not-totally-understood world of 2022...and especially to the second half of the year.
+Prior to 2020, we would have defined strategic plans as those that project out for 24 plus months and tactical plans as those that embody four quarters ahead.
+Today, even though we are much more settled in 2024 than we were in Q3 and Q4 of 2023, we are once again strongly recommending you primarily focus your sales planning on the quarterly tactics you will employ and not on any longer-term strategies especially given the unknowns of the geopolitical issues and the upcoming elections.
+From where we are today in 2024, your primary focus needs be on very tactical quarter-by-quarter 90-day tactical and activity planning.

+Plan out each quarter this year, and when you're 60 days into that plan, begin the process over again for the next 90 days.
+This simply is the reality of sales and of marketing planning in the yet-not-totally-understood world of 2024...and especially to the second half of this year.
+Having said that, and to our point mentioned earlier, 2024 is going to be a good year with far more positives on the horizon than negatives.